Hand Crank Generator rev. 4

-The hand crank generator makes power when you crank it vigorously.
-Just plug it into a motor, hold the crank body with your left hand and crank clockwise with your right, and the motor on the output wire will turn.
+The hand crank generator makes power when you crank it.
+Just plug it into a motor and crank to see the motor turn.
 You can also use it anywhere else that a power source is needed -- like to charge up a powerpack.

 Sourcing Parts